adesandr/Esp32/WifiSniffer/README.md

 # WifiSniffer

-Simple Wifi Sniffer using the promiscusous mode
+Simple Wifi Sniffer using the promiscuous mode